 Dogfighting is both illegal and very lucrative.
 It is common for several thousands of dollars to exchange hands in a single fight.
 The winner gets to live another day.
 The loser gets beaten or killed by the owner as a failed investment, provided it doesn’t die in the ring.
 Common breeds used for fighting in the US are Dogo Argentino, Fila Brasileiro, and, most commonly, Pit Bull Terrier.
 It is for this reason that there are people who consider certain breeds of dogs aggressive and dangerous by default.

 Dog fights can be organized in alleys or in underground locations.
 In an effort to curb this activity, the US has made even watching dog fights illegal.
-Still, they persist.
+Still, they persist, even though today there are many other places where you can seek fun, like online bingo sites where no one gets hurt.
 There are variations where dogs are pitted against hogs to see how fast they can take them down.
 The sad truth is that even the rescued dogs are sometimes so deranged with the abuse and neglect that they have to be put down.

 In a cockfight, two cocks get into a ring with a blade attached to one of their legs.
 Some people use common breeds, while others opt for the more aggressive ones.
 The winner is the bird that survives the clash.
 It is a federal crime in 40 US states, meaning that there are places in the US where it is still legal.
 Popular locations for this type of animal fight are Asian countries, Spain, and Latin America.

 There are several animal fights that are still legal, with the effort by the animal rights groups to eliminate them.
 They include bullfighting in Spain, Portugal, and Latin American countries.
 In bullfighting, a bull charges against the matador, equipped with a red cape and a sword to kill the bull.
 The matador has their own entourage of people to either distract the animal or pierce it with spears.